Biology

 Biology involves the study of living organisms, the way they work, their interactions with each other and the environment.
 You will study a huge range of material, from the biochemistry of molecules like DNA and proteins, to the physiology of organs like the heart and lungs, to interactions between whole populations, evolution and the formation of new species.
-Biology is a fascinating and complex subject, and we will provide you with the support and structure you will need to be successful.
-Studying the subject at A level will give you a brilliant insight into what will feel like a different world!

 Module 1: Development of practical skills in Biology